Practical Compositional Fairness: Understanding Fairness in Multi-Component Recommender Systems: Related Work

-\paragraph{Compositional Fairness} \cite{dwork2018fairness} has studied general constructions for fair composition, and showed that classifiers that are fair in isolation do not necessarily compose into fair systems, for individuals or for groups.
-Furthermore, systems that are fair to different types of groups, may not be fair to inter-sectional sub-groups.
+\textbf{Compositional Fairness:} \citet{dwork2018fairness} studied general constructions for fair composition, and showed that classifiers that are fair in isolation do not necessarily compose into fair systems, for individuals or for groups.
 The authors studied the ``Functional Composition" setting, where the assumption is that the binary outputs of multiple classifiers are combined through \textit{logical operations} to produce a single output for a single task.
-Specifically, a notion of ``OR Fairness" is proposed and relevant theory is developed in this setting.
+More recent work by \citet{dwork2020individual} explores composition of individual fairness in pipelines.
+In this paper, we focus on fairness in recommender systems and a general multiplicative compositional setting (or equivalently additive composition in the log-space), as is common in many real ranking systems \cite{zhe2019, xiao2018, youtube2010}.

-\paragraph{Mitigation} Many papers have proposed different approaches for achieving fairness in the \textit{single-task} (non-compositional) setting.
-The approaches can be partitioned by when they intervene in the creation of an ML system: pre-processing, training, and post-processing. \begin{itemize} \item Pre-processing the data, like obfuscation on the protected attributes, or debiasing on the input features like word embeddings \cite{tolga2016}. \item Incorporating fairness into the learning objective: Numerous approaches have been proposed to improve fairness metrics during training, including constraints \cite{ gupta16, gupta19,DBLP:conf/icml/AgarwalBD0W18}, regularization \cite{pmlr-v54-zafar17a,beutel2019putting}, and adversarial learning \cite{variation16,adv_learning18,beutel17,DBLP:conf/icml/MadrasCPZ18}.
-The regularization approaches are most similar to our analysis, encouraging matching the distribution of predictions \cite{pmlr-v54-zafar17a,beutel2019putting} or representation \cite{beutel17,DBLP:conf/icml/MadrasCPZ18} across groups. \cite{DBLP:conf/kdd/BeutelCDQWWHZHC19} built on this for ranking, proposing pairwise regularization to the objective function. \item Post-processing on the predictions, e.g., \cite{calibration17,post19}.
-For example, \cite{hardt2016equality} uses different classifications thresholds per group at inference time, and \cite{DBLP:conf/kdd/SinghJ18} proposes solving a linear program to achieve fair exposure in rankings. \end{itemize}
+\textbf{Mitigation:} Many mitigation approaches try to achieve fairness in the \textit{single-task} (non-compositional) setting.
+The approaches can be partitioned by when they intervene in the creation of an ML system: pre-processing (e.g., \cite{tolga2016}), post-processing (e.g., \cite{calibration17,post19, DBLP:conf/kdd/SinghJ18,DBLP:conf/kdd/GeyikAK19}), and training, including adding constraints \cite{gupta16, gupta19,DBLP:conf/icml/AgarwalBD0W18}, regularization \cite{pmlr-v54-zafar17a,beutel2019putting}, and adversarial learning \cite{variation16,adv_learning18,beutel17,DBLP:conf/icml/MadrasCPZ18}.
+Post-processing approaches do not suffer from compositional challenges, but are often not feasible in practice due to not having demographic information at inference time.
+The regularization approaches are most similar to our analysis, encouraging matching the distribution of predictions \cite{pmlr-v54-zafar17a,beutel2019putting} or representation \cite{beutel17,DBLP:conf/icml/MadrasCPZ18} across groups.